You've probably experienced being "on the fence" about a place of work.

 Employee engagement is dynamic.
 It exists in shades of grey.
 Simply put, engagement ebbs and flows in the same employee throughout their tenure.

 On the one hand, this truth makes spotting disengagement a challenge; it requires businesses to keep their finger on the pulse of employee happiness and satisfaction.

-But great companies view this truth as an advantage because it means troubled employees can be identified early, before disengagement sets in.
+But great managers view this truth as an advantage because it means troubled employees can be identified early, before full disengagement sets in.

-That said, here are the three main phases of disengagement and the associated behaviours that are observed at work.
+Here are the three main phases of disengagement and the behaviours a manager or direct report will observe in the workplace.

 It's not the issue itself (ex. low pay) that causes an employee to disengage fully; it's managements' lack of action that prompts workers to detach.

 So, make sure to take action before the problem has spilled over and tainted their attitude.
 Or worse, harmed their productivity.

 An employee's attitude takes a hit in the face of repeated difficulties and lack of control.
 They feel unheard.
 Feelings of helplessness begin to set in.